Pete is dissatisfied with how his complaints about the way his mother’s care was funded were handled.

 - If you are in a similar situation, see How to complain about an NHS assessment.

-- To find out more about the types of NHS care that are available and eligibility criteria, see Accessing NHS funding for care.
+- Accessing NHS funding: our article that explains about the types of NHS care that are available and eligibility criteria.

 Page last reviewed: 29 February 2016